redcurry/git_tutorial/tutorial.md

 The stage and committing
 ------------------------

-(Switch person on terminal.)
 Let's make changes to our program and then commit those.
 Let's add comments to our code.

   # Sum input values